Romans 1

 The depth of man's degeneration can be measured by his perversion of sex.

-2. to vile affections (ie., passions of dishonor, passions of depravity)- v.25-27
+2. God gave them up - to vile affections {ie., passions of dishonor or depravity}- v.25-27

-Because they 'exchanged the truth of God for the lie', God gave them over to live according to the lie.
+Because they 'exchanged the truth of God for the lie,' God gave them over to live according to the lie.
 'The lie' is the willful worship of whatever is 'not God' (eg., an idol, a man, self, or Satan. cp.
-Joh 8:44; 2The 2:8-12)
+Joh 8:44; 2The 2:8-12).

-Man prides himself in his perversions, even while suffering their consequences-
+Man prides himself in his perversions, even while suffering their consequences:

-'that recompense {ie., corresponding reward} of their error which was meet {ie., fitting}'.
+'that recompense {ie., corresponding reward} of their error which was meet {ie., fitting}' (v.27).

 These rewards 'received in themselves' include emotional damage, and various diseases.

-3. to a reprobate {ie., unapproved, unfit} mind- v.28-32
+3. God gave them up - to a reprobate {ie., unapproved, unfit} mind- v.28-32

 Because man did not approve of God's revealed truth, and did not consider His ways fitting,